Prevention and control of bed bugs in homes

-These are small plastic trays with an inner and outer ring.
-They are intended to be placed under the bed legs.
+Bed bug interceptors are small plastic trays with an inner and outer ring.
+You place them under the bed legs.
 Bed bugs that attempt to climb up from the floor to the bed become trapped in the outer well.
 Any bed bugs that try to climb down will become trapped in the center well.

 Bed bug interceptors not only help to reduce the number of bed bugs that can reach the bed but also act as a monitoring tool to help determine whether bed bugs are present.

 You can buy bed bug interceptors online, from pest management companies, or from retail stores.

 Don’t try to treat bed bugs yourself.
 The insecticides available in over-the-counter products are not effective in controlling bed bugs.